ielab/elastic4IR/field_retrieval/README.md

 }
 ```

-To verify that new index structure is as expected:
+To verify that the new index structure is as expected:

 ``` Elasticsearch via Kibana
 GET /book/_mapping/chapter
 ```

-Expected results:
+Expected result:
 ``` Output
 {
   "book": {